07bhanuprakash/Data-Analysis-Dashboard/README.md

 - More than 90% of the products delivered.

   ## Final conclusion
-  To improve the sales of yrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.In online shopping incerase the cuopons and increase the digital marketing  campaigns and personalized promotions to capture their attention.
+  To improve the sales of yrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.In online shopping paltforms incerase the coupons and increase the digital marketing  campaigns and personalized promotions to capture their attention.